chrrrisw/kmel_db/kmel_db_format.md

 ## The Database Format (so far...)

+_Note: Although there are still some unknowns here, they are constant across all the files analysed.
+The format is, therefore, completely described for the purposes of writing an encoder/decoder._

 The description below comes from the comparison of multiple files.
 These files are named: 1.xxd, 2.xxd, 3.xxd, 4.xxd, 5.xxd, 6.xxd and many.xxd.
 The 7 digit number next to the file name in the examples below is the file offset (in some cases it may be a relative offset - this will be mentioned).
 The file format appears to be little-endian.
 Wide-character strings appear to be UTF-16 encoded.
 All strings are null-terminated.

 The general layout of the file appears to be: